Cobb County Building & Fire Code Agentic RAG Assistant

 🔗 View Project Repository on GitHub

-The repository includes the Streamlit app, LangChain agent workflow, Chroma retriever, ingestion scripts, Docker files, environment template, and documentation for rebuilding the local vector index.
+The repository includes the Streamlit app, LangChain agent workflow, Chroma retriever, BM25 hybrid retrieval, query expansion retrieval, PyPDF and Docling ingestion scripts, deterministic context expansion, LangSmith evaluation workflow, Docker files, environment template, and documentation for rebuilding local vector and BM25 indexes.

 Disclaimer: this is a portfolio demonstration and educational project.
 It is not legal, engineering, building code, fire code, or permitting advice.
 Users should verify requirements directly with Cobb County, the Georgia Department of Community Affairs, the State Fire Marshal, and the authority having jurisdiction.